manymoments/manymoments.github.io/_posts/2019-12-15-synchrony-uncommitted-lower-bound.md

 In this second post, we show the fundamental lower bound on the number of rounds for consensus protocols in the synchronous model.

-**Theorem 1**: Any protocol solving consensus in the *synchronous* model that is resilient to $t$ crash failures must have an execution with at least $t+1$ rounds.
+**Theorem 1**: Any protocol solving consensus in the *synchronous* model for $n$ parties that is resilient to $n-2 \geq t \geq 1$ crash failures must have an execution with at least $t+1$ rounds.

 * **Bad news**: Deterministic synchronous consensus is *slow*.
 Even for crash failures, it requires $\Omega(n)$ rounds when the number of failures is any constant fraction of $n$.
 * **Good news**: With randomization, synchronous consensus is possible in constant expected time (even against a strongly adaptive adversary).
 See [this post](https://decentralizedthoughts.github.io/2019-11-11-authenticated-synchronous-bft/) for a survey.
 Note that randomization does not circumvent the existence of an execution that takes $t+1$ rounds, it just (exponentially) reduces the probability of this event.

-We use the proof approach of [Aguilera and Toueg](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.22.402&rep=rep1&type=pdf) that is based on uncommitted (bivalent) configurations.
+We use the proof approach of [Aguilera and Toueg](https://ecommons.cornell.edu/bitstream/handle/1813/7355/98-1701.pdf?sequence=1&isAllowed=y) that is based on uncommitted (bivalent) configurations.
 Recall that an **uncommitted configuration** is a configuration where no party can decide because the adversary can still change the decision value.
 We assume you are familiar with the [definitions in the previous post](https://decentralizedthoughts.github.io/2019-12-15-consensus-model-for-FLP/) and with  Lemma 1 of that previous post:

-**Lemma 1: ([Lemma 2 of FLP85](https://lamport.azurewebsites.net/pubs/trans.pdf))**: $\mathcal{P}$ has an initial uncommitted configuration.
+**Lemma 1: ([Lemma 2 of FLP85](https://lamport.azurewebsites.net/pubs/trans.pdf))**: Any protocol that solves consensus, resilient to one crash failure, must have an initial configuration that is an uncommitted configuration.

-To prove Theorem 1 we will prove the following two lemmas:
+To prove Theorem 1 above we prove the following two lemmas:

-**Lemma 2: Round $(t-1)$ Uncommitted ([Lemma 3 of AT99](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.22.402&rep=rep1&type=pdf))**: If $\mathcal{P}$ solves consensus and is resilient to an adversary that can crash at most one party every round for $t$ rounds, then there must exist an uncommitted configuration at the end of round $t-1$.
+**Lemma 2: Round $(t{-}1)$ Uncommitted ([Lemma 3 of AT98](https://ecommons.cornell.edu/bitstream/handle/1813/7355/98-1701.pdf?sequence=1&isAllowed=y))**: If $\mathcal{P}$ solves consensus and is resilient to an adversary that can crash at most one party every round for $t$ rounds, then there must exist an uncommitted configuration at the end of round $t{-}1$.

 Recall the **proof pattern** for showing the existence of an uncommitted configuration:
 1. Proof by *contradiction*: assume all configurations are either 1-committed or 0-committed.